rangle/ngCourse2/handout/testing/Unit Testing Components.md

 ## Testing Asynchronous Actions

 Some components rely on asynchronous actions to work.
-This can be tricky to test, as we don't know exactly know when to look at the DOM for results.
+This can be tricky to test, as we don't know exactly when to look at the DOM for results.
 Fortunately Angular provides a function `fakeAsync` which essential fakes asynchronous behaviour.
-FakeAsync will wrap our test in a zone, and then listen for any asynchronous operations, like setTimeouts, Promises, etc but will not actually call those functions asynchronously.
-Instead, it will rely on us calling the `tick` function which will call those functions immediately and simulate time elapsing.
+FakeAsync will wrap our test in a zone, and then listen for any asynchronous operations, like setTimeouts, Promises, callbacks, etc but will not actually call those functions asynchronously.
+Instead, it will rely on us calling the `tick` function to call those functions immediately and simulate time elapsing.

 Suppose we had a component with a button, clicking that button will trigger a call to some service which will return data for the component to display.
-Heres what our unit test might look like:
+Heres what our component and unit test might look like:

 ```typescript
 @Component({